-In Miami, Florida, it seems like there’s a new brewery to check out every few months.
-And while many travel here for the sand and sun, it’s not a bad idea to make sure a few of these spots are on your vacation itinerary.
+Overall, South Florida is a pretty hot beer destination.
+But in Miami, particularly, it seems like there’s a new taproom to check out every few months.
+And while many travel here for the sand and sun, it’s not a bad idea to make sure a few of our best breweries in Miami are on your vacation itinerary.

 J. Wakefield Brewing

-120 NW 24th St. | (786) 254-7779
+120 NW 24th St, Miami, FL 33127 | (786) 254-7779

 Tripping Animals Brewing Co.